mann107/wallpapers/README.md

 cd Wallpapers
 ```

-Alternatively press on the download button
+Alternatively press on the green code button in the upper right hand corner of the page, after clicking on it press download as zip.
+This should start a download of all the wallpapers available, once finished decompress/extract the files!

 <h3>2.
 Single Wallpapers</h3>